Setting up Distro Tracker¶

 - python3-sphinx-rtd-theme (for development only, to build documentation)

-$ sudo apt install python3-django python3-requests python3-django-jsonfield python3-django-debug-toolbar python3-debian python3-debianbts python3-apt python3-gpg python3-yaml python3-bs4 python3-pyinotify python3-selenium chromium-driver
+$ sudo apt install python3-django python3-requests python3-django-jsonfield python3-django-debug-toolbar python3-debian python3-debianbts python3-apt python3-gpg python3-yaml python3-bs4 python3-responses python3-pyinotify python3-selenium chromium-driver

 Distro Tracker does not rely on any database specific features and as such should be able to run on top of any database server.
 The only possible known issue is when using sqlite3 which has a limit on the number of query parameters of 999 on some systems.